graalvm/graalvm-demos/micronaut-hello-rest-maven/README-Cloud-Shell.md

 # Micronaut Hello World REST App with Oracle GraalVM in OCI Cloud Shell

-This example shows how you can get started quickly with Oracle GraalVM Enterprise Edition in Oracle Cloud Infrastructure (OCI) Cloud Shell.
+This example shows how you can get started quickly with Oracle GraalVM in Oracle Cloud Infrastructure (OCI) Cloud Shell.
 This example uses a simple hello world REST application built with the Micronaut framework and GraalVM.

 ## What is GraalVM?